 Stair treads for open concept designs and mono stringers

 Thick stair treads are chosen by designers because they can withstand a lifetime of wear.
 They’re used in open riser staircases of all kinds (what’s the difference between open riser stairs & mono stringers?).
 As designers emphasize open-concept stairs, thick stair treads continue to rise in popularity.
 Often associated with a contemporary look, an open tread staircase can work in a variety of settings and with many different materials.
 These types of stairs are used for both residential and commercial projects.

-Thick stair treads are custom-built to fit Viewrail mono stringers.
+Thick stair treads are custom-built to fit Viewrail mono stringer stairs.
 Thick stair treads are available in the following thicknesses: